 SECTION 21.
-Tennessee Code Annotated, Section 66-34-204, is amended by deleting the language "from an architect charged with" and substituting instead the language "from an architect or engineer charged with"; and by deleting the language "the contractor" wherever it appears and substituting instead the language "the prime contractor".
+Tennessee Code Annotated, Section 66-34-204, is amended by deleting the language "from an architect charged with" and substituting instead the language "from an architect or engineer charged with"; and by deleting the language "the contractor" wherever it appears and substituting instead the language "the prime contractor"; and by deleting the language "provided, however, that".